 9 Amazing Places to Visit in Vienna

 Vienna was a city that I only really scratched the surface of.
-In fact, on a whirlwind trip through Bratislava and Vienna, I only managed to visit these 9 top attractions.
+In fact, on a whirlwind trip interrailing on a budget through Bratislava and Vienna, I only managed to visit these 9 top attractions.
 One day I hope to return to Vienna so that I can really discover the city.
 I just want to see what all the big fuss is about, y’know?
 But if like me you only have 24 to 48 hours in Vienna and you just want to see all the best hotspots, here are 9 amazing places to visit in Vienna that you cannot go without seeing!

 1. Schönbrunn Palace

 First up is the beautiful Schönbrunn Palace, a UNESCO World Heritage Site.
 Schönbrunn Palace was the main summer residence of the Habsburg rulers and has become one of the most important architectural, cultural, and historical monuments in all of Austria.

 Contrary to what this image might portray, Schönbrunn Palace is absolutely massive.
 In fact, it is the biggest palace complex in Vienna.
 Taken from just one side of the palace, this photo does not demonstrate the full grandeur of the place.
 But what this image does portray is how many nooks and crannies there are to discover here.
 In fact, the pristine gardens of Schönbrunn may have been one of my favourite parts!
 Whilst the palace is pretty freakin’ stunning from the outside, take a tour of the palace too to discover 18th-century interiors and learn more about the palace’s history.